d3b4g/leonids/_posts/zerologon.md

-Last week, Microsoft release out of band updates to address multiple zero day vulnerabilities which affect on-premises version of exchange server.
-According to research firms adversaries started mass exploitation of this vulnerability as early as Jan 2021.
-Most of these are APT groups interested in cyber espionage, according to the latest reports, cybercriminals are exploiting this vulnerability to  install ransomewared dubbed "DearCry"
+Last week, Microsoft released out-of-band updates to address multiple zero-day vulnerabilities which affect the on-premises version of the exchange server.
+According to research firms, adversaries started mass exploitation of this vulnerability as early as Jan 2021.
+Most of these are APT groups interested in cyber espionage, according to the latest reports, cybercriminals are exploiting this vulnerability to install ransomware dubbed "DearCry"

-Vulnerability detail
+##### Vulnerability detail

 - **CVE-2021-26855:** Server-side request forgery (SSRF) vulnerability in Exchange which allowed the attacker to send arbitrary HTTP requests & authenticate as the Exchange server.
 - **CVE-2021-26857:** Insecure deserialization vulnerability in the Unified Messaging service.